the-turing-way/the-turing-way/book/content/remote_events/01/activity-types.md

 - Is there a microphone available to amplify the speaker so the audience can hear clearly and comfortably?
 - Does the projector/screen sufficiently display the slides?
 Is the correct connector provided?
 - Time-tracking.
 Is there a clock for the speaker to track time or is the session chair providing that feedback?
-- Are there extras the speaker may need, for example, a laser pointer?
+- Is there extra equipment the speaker may need, for example, a laser pointer?
 - How are questions being gathered for a Q&A session (if applicable)?

 When we move such talks and presentations online, we can be met with fundamentally similar problems but they may require different solutions given the different environment the presentation is taking place in and the different technologies that are being used.